selfdriven-foundation/selfdriven-university/README.md

 ### Universities in the Intelligence Age.

+> A model university for the intelligence age.

 ### Status
 - Research & Development
+- Building simulations
+- Building roadmap

 ### Scope
 - Purpose / Value to Society